 Wake-Up Call Boss: By far, doing this boss even slightly below its recommended level, will kick your ass back to Orbit.
 His signature eye-laser will crush our health, and the enemies that spawn around him, right from Knights to Wizards, both enemies who are hard to fight on their own, and you got a recipe for a Difficulty Spike.

 The ancient enemy of the Traveler, and supposedly what drove Humanity to near extinction.

-- Bigger Bad: You never actually fight it, you just fight its proxies and those taking advantage of humanity's fall.
+Bigger Bad: You never actually fight it, you just encounter its proxies and those taking advantage of humanity's fall.
 The Hive worship it, the Vex are controlled by it and the Cabal are implied to be running from it.

-- Eldritch Abomination: It is the Traveler's equal, and thus counts as this.
+Eldritch Abomination: It is the Traveler's equal, and thus counts as this.
 Precisely what the Darkness actually is tends to be up to debate.
 Some philosophies argue that it is an Eldritch Abomination, others that it is a technological weapon, others that it is simply the leadership of the various alien factions that have despoiled human civilization, and others that it is the Traveler's Evil Counterpart.
-What is known about it is that it's got a complex structure, is intelligent, and is angry.
+What is known about it is that it's got a complex enough structure that even the near-omniscient Vex couldn't figure it out, which is why they worship it as a god, it's intelligent, and it's angry.
 It's also described as "acausal", i.e. it's acting on future events.
 Something that might have been a part of the Darkness is encountered at the heart of the Black Garden.

 God of Evil: Is worshipped by Vex like a god, because they could not apparently comprehend it.
 The Grimoire entry on the Sol Progeny it creates indicates that this was but a small component of the overall Darkness.

 Religion of Evil: The Darkness is worshipped by the Hive and the Vex in various ways.